Today's Articles

 The group movement in "Parallel Lines," emphasizing entrances in works such as "Our Thing" and many others, echoed Beatty's influence.
 Benjamin added ballet to Beatty's modern, energized style and helped popularize the genre known as ballet jazz.
 He introduced many inner-city youths to dance through the Harlem Cultural Council's annual Dance Mobile series, but his greatest gift may have been in teaching.
 This is underscored most at New York's Clark Center for the Performing Arts and Steps studios.

 Benjamin has also worked extensively in theatrical dance.
-He had taught in the Netherlands, worked in summer stock, and danced with the June Taylor Dancers.
-On Broadway, he worked with Gower Champion and Michael Bennett and performed in such hits as "Hello, Dolly!" and "Promises, Promises."
+He taught in the Netherlands, worked in summer stock, and danced with the June Taylor Dancers.
+On Broadway, he worked with Gower Champion and Michael Bennett and performed in hits such as "Hello, Dolly!" and "Promises, Promises."

 Fred Benjamin died on December 14, 2013, of organ failure in Manhattan, New York.